General Electric (NYSE:GE) Releases FY 2021 Earnings Guidance

-General Electric (NYSE:GE) last issued its quarterly earnings data on Tuesday, July 27th.
-The conglomerate reported $0.05 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.03 by $0.02.
-General Electric had a positive return on equity of 1.53% and a negative net margin of 4.33%.
-The business had revenue of $18.30 billion for the quarter, compared to analysts’ expectations of $17.96 billion.
-During the same quarter in the prior year, the firm posted ($0.15) EPS.
-The firm’s quarterly revenue was up 3.1% on a year-over-year basis.
-On average, analysts anticipate that General Electric will post 0.25 earnings per share for the current fiscal year.
+General Electric shares are scheduled to reverse split on Monday, August 2nd.
+The 1-8 reverse split was announced on Monday, August 2nd.
+The number of shares owned by shareholders will be adjusted after the closing bell on Monday, August 2nd.

-The company also recently disclosed a dividend, which will be paid on Monday, August 2nd.
-Stockholders of record on Tuesday, August 3rd will be given a $0.01 dividend.
-The ex-dividend date of this dividend is Monday, August 2nd.
-This represents a dividend yield of 0.31%.
-General Electric’s dividend payout ratio (DPR) is currently 400.00%.
+The business also recently disclosed a dividend, which will be paid on Monday, August 2nd.
+Investors of record on Tuesday, August 3rd will be issued a dividend of $0.01 per share.
+The ex-dividend date is Monday, August 2nd.
+This represents a yield of 0.31%.
+General Electric’s dividend payout ratio (DPR) is 400.00%.

+Several analysts have weighed in on the company.
+UBS Group reaffirmed a buy rating and issued a $17.00 price target on shares of General Electric in a report on Friday, July 23rd.
+Barclays raised their price target on General Electric from $15.00 to $16.00 and gave the company an overweight rating in a report on Wednesday, May 19th.
+Credit Suisse Group raised their price target on General Electric from $13.00 to $14.00 and gave the company a neutral rating in a report on Wednesday, April 28th. initiated coverage on General Electric in a research report on Friday, May 14th.
+They set a buy rating and a $17.00 price objective on the stock.
+Finally, Citigroup initiated coverage on General Electric in a research report on Friday, May 14th.
+They set a buy rating and a $17.00 price objective on the stock.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and nine have issued a buy rating to the stock.
+The company currently has a consensus rating of Buy and an average target price of $14.60.

 General Electric Company Profile